 Prioritization vs. Inventory

-There are two parts to the BioFinder Map, called "Themes" that can be switched in the Layers menu on the left side of the map:
+There are three parts to the BioFinder Map, called "Themes" that can be switched in the Layers menu on the left side of the map:

-• Inventory helps answer the question: What's here?
-This shows location of features often used in conservation planning.
+- Inventory helps answer the question: What's here?
+This shows the location of features often used in conservation planning.
 It represents the "raw data" upon which the state's prioritization efforts were based.

 Overall Priorities: Vermont Conservation Design - Landscape Scale

-These datasets were chosen because as a group, maintaining or enhancing these features is likely to conserve the majority of Vermont's species and natural communities, even as the climate changes.
-Put another way, these data outline the areas of land and waters that need to remain healthy and intact if we want to provide plants, animals, and natural resources the best chance of survival over time.
+By maintaining or enhancing these landscape level features, we are likely to conserve the majority of Vermont's species and natural communities, even as the climate changes.
+Put another way, these datasets identify the lands and waters that need to remain healthy and intact if we want to provide plants, animals, and natural resources the best chance of survival over time.
 On the other hand, a decline in the quality of these lands is likely to correspond to a decline in the state's ecological function as a whole.

 To create this map, Vermont Fish and Wildlife Department biologists assigned "priority" or "highest priority" status to features within the component datasets, taking into account the regional context in which each component was found.
-In other words, a smaller interior forest block in the Champlain Valley may qualify as "highest priority," because large forest blocks are less common in the Champlain Valley than in the Green Mountains or Northeast Kingdom.
-To learn more about how these priority and highest priority areas were assigned for each component, see the component abstracts for each dataset, linked through the BioFinder maps.
+For example, a smaller interior forest block may qualify as "highest priority" in the Champlain Valley because large forest blocks are less common in the Champlain Valley than in the Green Mountains or Northeast Kingdom.
+To learn more about for the prioritization of each component, see the component abstracts for each dataset, linked through the BioFinder maps.

-Because a fully functional landscape includes all of the components mapped, the map displayed amasses all priority areas on any of the layers.
+Because an ecologically functional landscape includes all of the components mapped, the overall priorities map layer aggregates all priority areas for any of the component layers.
 Lands mapped on any of the component maps as "highest priority" are given "highest priority" status on the compilation.
 Land mapped as "priority" is likewise assigned "priority" status, unless covered by another component's "highest priority" rank.

-Turning on this layer will show a finer scale of prioritization with Highest Priority features in blue and Priority shown in purple.
+Turning on this layer will show the overall prioritization for a finer scale of ecological features, with Highest Priority features in blue and Priority shown in purple.
 This dataset represents lands and waters highly important for maintaining individual species or groups of species that contribute to Vermont's biodiversity.
-Species and Community ScaleSimilar to landscape-scale priorities, the dataset was created by assigning a priority status to features within each components datset.
-The components include:

 As you interact with this map, please remember that all data were collected for use at the state or town level.
 Though you can zoom in to individual parcels, for example, you need to understand the limitations of each of the datasets you are using.
 Some of these layers contain omissions, and these omissions may be critical when translating data into implementation measures.
 Wherever possible, the collection of field inventory information will likely enhance a community's understanding of these resources.